Digital Nomad Travel Tips: Packing, Connectivity & Budget

 • Invest in a good quality backpack or carry-on suitcase.

-• Pack versatile clothing that can be mixed and matched.
+• Pack versatile clothing that can be mixed and matched for co-working spaces and client calls.

-• Bring a portable charger for your devices.
+• Bring a portable charger for your devices — essential for digital nomad travel.

 • Don’t forget to pack a travel adapter for different plug types.

-Remember, less is more when it comes to packing.
-You’ll thank yourself later when you’re breezing through airports and hopping on and off trains.
+Less is more when it comes to packing for the nomad lifestyle.
+You’ll thank yourself when you’re breezing through airports and hopping on and off trains.

-One of the biggest challenges of being a jetsetter is finding a healthy work-life balance.
-It’s easy to get caught up in the excitement of exploring new places and forget about work.
-On the other hand, it’s also easy to get sucked into work and forget to enjoy the destination you’re in.
+One of the biggest challenges of the digital nomad lifestyle is finding a healthy work-life balance.
+It’s easy to get caught up in exploring new destinations and let work slide.
+On the flip side, it’s equally easy to spend all day in your Airbnb and miss the city around you.

 Packing essentials for digital nomad travel lifestyle